Having several delicious, high protein recipes at your disposal makes morning meals a far more successful piece of your daily meal plan.

 Nutrition facts are an estimate only.

-More protein pancakes to try
+Protein pancakes flavors to try

-- Snickerdoodle protein pancakes
+- Snickerdoodle protein pancakes for cinnamon lovers.

-- Chocolate peanut butter high protein pancakes
+- Chocolate peanut butter high protein pancakes for a breakfast that tastes like dessert!

-- Maple bacon whey protein pancakes
+- Maple bacon whey protein pancakes for a salty and sweet treat.

 Pin this image to your breakfast board to save and share!